esmyrnio/numericc/README.md

 # numericc

-A small C++ header-only library of numerical methods for linear algebra, root-finding, interpolators and more.
+A small C++ header-only library of numerical methods for linear algebra, root-finding, interpolators and ODE solving.

 ## Examples